stomp-js/stomp-js.github.io/_posts/2022-03-02-rx-stomp-with-angular.md

 You can keep it running in a terminal and keep the browser tab open.
 It will detect changes, recompile and reload the browser tab.

-_At this stage, you can use your favorite IDE and be ready to edit code._
+_At this stage, you can use your favorite IDE and be ready to edit the code._

 ### Add @stomp/rx-stomp, Inject RxStompService